Liverpool legend Dalglish praises 'fantastic leader' Henderson | Goal.com

 The Scotland great told the Hat-Trick Podcast: “It was difficult for him at the start because he's a young boy coming in.
 But, by the way, it shows you the power of strength mentally he is, and actually how talented he is.

-"When came through that at the beginning and he's been fantastic for the football club, not just on the pitch, off the pitch.
-Leader, a fantastic example.
+"He came through at the beginning and he's been fantastic for the football club, not just on the pitch, but off the pitch.
+[As a] leader, a fantastic example.
 In the dressing room, he'll be strong.

 "There's more that goes on with Jordan than what you actually see, but what you see on the football pitch is really exciting.”